matomo-org/matomo/plugins/ExampleLogTables/README.md

   consults that map -- sparklines, the single-metric view, and any renderer asked to translate column names.
 The default JSON and XML output never consults it, so the raw name shows there either way.
-- **A record name's prefix is a contract, not a convention.** Everything before the first underscore in `ExampleLogTables_nb_visits_admin_group` is read back as the plugin name when the metric is requested, and an unknown or deactivated plugin there throws.
+- **A record name's prefix is a contract, not a convention.** Everything before the first underscore in `ExampleLogTables_nb_visits_paying_account` is read back as the plugin name when the metric is requested, and an unknown or deactivated plugin there throws.
 Rename the plugin and miss that string and reads fail long after archiving succeeded.
-- **A segment name is also a payload key.** Segment value suggestions are read out of the visits log by segment name, so the value `VisitorDetails.php` writes under `userGender` is what lets the segment editor suggest values for `userGender==`.
+- **A segment name is also a payload key.** Segment value suggestions are read out of the visits log by segment name, so the value `VisitorDetails.php` writes under `userPlan` is what lets the segment editor suggest values for `userPlan==`.
 Name the two differently and the editor offers no suggestions and says nothing: the visits are found, the column is not, and the empty result is indistinguishable from a segment nobody has data for yet.
 Suggestions also only look a fixed number of days back, so a segment over older data suggests nothing either.
-- **A segment whose value is not in the visits log needs a `$suggestedValuesCallback`.** `groupIsAdmin` describes a group rather than a visit, so no payload key can carry it and the route above cannot work.
+- **A segment whose value is not in the visits log needs a `$suggestedValuesCallback`.** `accountIsPaying` describes an account rather than a visit, so no payload key can carry it and the route above cannot work.
 The callback answers instead, and it short-circuits before the visits log is queried at all.
   Nothing derives `0` and `1` from a boolean dimension on your behalf — `plugins/CoreHome/Columns/Profilable.php` is core's precedent for exactly this shape.